• Skip to primary navigation

 Create your own tiny maze by serving some simple dishes like Tabbouleh, hummus, falafel, couscous fritters, pita bread.

-I love filling it in my falafel wraps or any other wrap and sandwiches for that extra crunch and taste.
+I love filling it in my falafel wraps or any other wrap and sandwich for that extra crunch and taste.

 Tips to make Tabbouleh